ksilz/bpf-talks-openj9-memory/README.md

     image: 'my-memory-benchmark:openj9-8-new'
 ````

-### How do I Build the web application Docker image?
+### How Do I Build the Web Application Docker Image?

 - Change into the [`src/web-app`](https://github.com/ksilz/bpf-talks-openj9-memory/tree/master/src/web-app) folder.
 - This folder also has 4 Dockerfile: HotSpot and OpenJ9, Java 8 and Java 11.